chenyenchung/personal_site/content/authors/admin/_index.md

 ---

 # Hello,
-I am a PhD student in the Desplan lab at New York University.
-I study the genetic programs that specify different kind of neurons in development.
-With the fly visual system as my model, I aim to learn how important regulators, like those implicated in spatial and temporal patterning, interacts and defines neuronal fates in development.
+I am a PhD candidate in the Desplan lab at New York University.
+I study genetic programs that specify different kind of neurons in development.
+Using fly visual system as my model, I aim to learn how important regulators, like those implicated in spatial and temporal patterning, interacts and defines neuronal fates in development.